Cosmologist/Awesome/README.md

 [Clams.js](https://github.com/josephschmitt/Clamp.js) - Clamps an HTML element by adding ellipsis to it if the content inside is too long.

 ### JavaScript Compatibility Assurance
+Each browser version implements a specific set of ECMAScript language features.
+Then you should provide compatible scripts to specific browsers set.

+#### Convert your scripts to older standards

+##### Transpiler
-1. A **transpiler** takes the syntax that older browsers won’t understand (e.g. classes, ‘const’, arrow functions), and turns them into syntax they will understand (functions, ‘var’, functions).
+Takes the syntax that older browsers won’t understand (e.g. classes, ‘const’, arrow functions), and turns them into syntax they will understand (functions, ‘var’, functions).
-2. A **polyfill** is code that defines a new object or method in browsers that don’t support that object or method.
-You can have polyfills for many different features.

-#### Babel
+##### Babel Transpiler
 [Babel](https://babeljs.io/docs/en/usage) is the most famous and popular transpiler.
 ```
 # Install